Skip to main content

 Configuration Model

-Agent Arbiter treats configuration as the deployment authority.
+Arbiter treats configuration as the deployment authority.
 Operators declare which services exist, which accounts are available, which policies apply, and where credentials are referenced.
-Agents consume the approved MCP surface that results from that configuration.
+Agents consume the approved Arbiter operations that result from that configuration.

 Security note

-Agents should interact with Agent Arbiter only through approved surfaces, such as MCP or the Arbiter CLI.
-They must not control the config directory or Agent Arbiter deployment, because changing those inputs lets them circumvent the policy they are supposed to be constrained by.
+Agents should interact with services through Arbiter, normally by using the arbiter client.
+They must not control the config directory or Arbiter deployment, because changing those inputs lets them circumvent the policy they are supposed to be constrained by.

 It is recommended to deny agents direct access to protected services and credentials, typically by sandboxing the agent.
 For the full trust model, see Security Model.

-An example server config directory looks like this:
+An example server deployment directory looks like this:

 ├── arbiter